Unlike humans who require vitamin C to sustain life, dogs possess the natural ability to make their own.1

 Or even hip dysplasia.

-Unfortunately, those claims have never been scientifically confirmed by research.
-So, don’t worry if you don’t find vitamin C — or any of the fruits or vegetables that naturally contain it — on your dog food’s ingredient list.
+There’s no need to worry if you don’t find vitamin C… or any of the fruits or vegetables that naturally contain it… on your dog food’s ingredient list.

-Your dog can take care of that missing nutrient all by herself.
+Your healthy dog can take care of that missing nutrient… all by herself.

 - “Ascorbic Acid”, Nutrient Requirements of Dogs and Cats, National Research Council, National Academy of Science, Washington, DC (2006), p.
 234 ↩